tracylooloo/SecurityThiefDemo/README.md

 Also, this was my first experience learning about the raspberry pi, which I thought was cool because I have always been curious about it.

-In the future I would try integrating my Alexa Skill with other API's outside of Amazon just to expand its capacity and see how it works.
+In the future I would try integrating my Alexa Skill with other API's outside of Amazon just to expand its capacity and impact and see how it works.